somnath77/Hacknagpur_Krushi_Mitra/README.md

 1) We have a functionality to let other ask a ride for market if we have some space remaining into truck which will help farmer to save some money by sharing space in truck.
 2) Also we have crop doctor which will scan a image of leaf and with the help of deep learning model, it will tell which disease it has got and how to deal with it.
 3) Again we have soil jyotishi which will study soil and tell us what will be most suitable crop a farmer can take and which fertilizer will be effective and healthy.
-4) Our application also have functionality to tell weather updates,
-5) Agriculture News updates
-6) nearby markets,
-7) nearby NGOs we can work with,
-8) kisaan Seva and many.
-9) We have a livestock functionality where farmer can register their livestocks and a unique ID will be generated.
-In this application livestock sell/bye , scan QR to check ownership of livestock.
+4) Currently govt. don't have data of livestock in their area.
+Manual livestock registration process is not effective, so to deal with this issue we have a livestock functionality where farmer can register their livestock and a unique ID will be generated using combination of multiple attributes.
+All livestock data will be available to govt. centrally in a database along with statistical information in visual view as well.
+In this application livestock sell/bye function is there to change ownership, scan QR to check ownership of livestock is also useful function.
+5) Our application also have functionality to tell weather updates,
+6) Agriculture News updates
+7) nearby markets,
+8) nearby NGOs we can work with,
+9) kisaan Seva and many.
+10) We also have integrated a chatbot to answer general queries related to agriculture and farmers.
+Farmers can ask questions in hindi also.

 #### Datasets used -